 Every episode is brilliantly directed.
 Executive Producer John G. Lenic assembled a great team and executed perfectly.
 I would expect nothing less from the producer of Stargate fame.
 I’ll give you a mulligan on the Real House Wives of Vancouver.

 Another hot topic in my reviews.
-I always say that in order to get five start in orginality you have to invent something I havent seen before and execute it brilliantly.
+I always say that in order to get five starts in orginality you have to invent something I haven’t seen before and executed it brilliantly.
 Check and check, bravo.

 Now to wrap up this extensive diatribe without sounding too much like a fanboy.
 If you haven’t seen any of Travelers you should start watching it right now.
 In fact, here is a link.